pandas-dev/pandas/doc/source/user_guide/io.rst

 .. _rda: https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/save

-For example, consider the following generated data.frames in R using environment data samples from US EPA, UK BGCI, and NOAA pubilc data:
+To walk through an example, consider the following generated data.frames in R using natural environment data samples from US EPA, UK BGCI, and NOAA pubilc data.
+As shown below, each data.frame is saved individually in .rds types and all together in an .rda type.

 .. code-block:: r